ApryseSDK/pdftron-react-native/README.md

 ##### signSignatureFieldsWithStamps
 bool, optional, default to false

-Defines wether signature field will be signed with image stamp.
+Defines whether signature fields will be signed with image stamps.
 This is useful if you are saving XFDF to remote source.

 ```js